-I still remember planning my first trip to Alaska.
+I still remember how long it took to plan a trip to Alaska the first time.
 The options were overwhelming and I wasn’t an experienced traveler.
 Alaska cruisetours promised to cure my headache, but they wanted thousands of dollars in exchange.
 Since I was young, broke, and stubborn, I decided to figure it out on my own.

-I wanted something more adventurous, more focused on sightDOING, and a heck of a lot cheaper.
+I wanted something more adventurous, more personalized, and a heck of a lot cheaper.

 And if I could do it, so can you.

-Unlike the lower 48, southeast Alaska is best visited by sea.
+Unlike the lower 48 United States, southeast Alaska is best visited by sea.
 Some communities aren’t reachable by road (like Juneau).
-Other routes don’t make sense — for example, Skagway to Haines is a 1-hour ferry or a 7 hour drive through Canada.
+Other routes don’t make sense on an Alaskan roadtrip — for example, Skagway to Haines is a 1-hour ferry or a 7 hour drive through the Yukon.

 On top of that, cruises take you past spectacular scenery.
 Every day is a chance to see beautiful fjords, bays, canals, and marine life habitats.
 The journey is part of the adventure.

-Since southeast Alaska looks and feels different from interior Alaska, it’s worth your time to do both.
-Combine complimentary regions through two-week Alaska cruisetours to see the best of the state.
+Since southeast Alaska looks and feels different from interior Alaska, it’s worth your time to do both places.

 Southeast Alaska: Why cruise instead of taking the local ferry?